-The 2019 version of Call of Duty: Modern Warfare was revealed this week – and quad tube Night Vision Goggles are going to play a prominent role in the gameplay.
+The 2019 version of Call of Duty: Modern Warfare is now for sale – and quad tube Night Vision Goggles play a prominent role in the gameplay.

-When you are assuming the role of “Tier 1 Operators” night vision goggles will be available – you can shoot out lights and then surprise your opponents.
+When you are assuming the role of “Tier 1 Operators” night vision goggles are available – you can shoot out lights and then surprise your opponents.

 You might be wondering – are these devices real?

 What sort of Night Vision Goggles are these depicted in the COD game?

 I’m not sure – they don’t look like anything I’ve ever seen.
 There’s not quite enough detail to be able to tell.

 The gameplay segments seem to have a different model than the pre-rendered cinematic sequences.